Animal Sciences and IndustryJack G. Riley, Head

 Animal sciences and industry

-Courses in the department give instruction in selection, breeding, feeding, management, and marketing of beef and dairy cattle, horses, poultry, sheep, and swine, as well as instruction in the processing and use of the products these animals and birds provide.
-Options of study are available in animal products, business, communications, production- management, and science/pre-vet.
+Courses in the department give instruction in selection, breeding, feeding, management, and marketing of beef and dairy cattle, horses, poultry, sheep, swine, and companion animals, as well as instruction in the processing and use of the products these animals provide.
+There are five options of study to choose from: animal products, business, communications, production/management, and science/ pre-vet.